michael105/michael105.github.io/showcase.md

 I just put the source online, it's commented in german, and untidied.
 The abstraction route I went down is quite funny.
 Some constructs, you can do only in perl.
-Arrays of functors, closures, "virtual virtualization", and so on.
+Arrays of functors, closures, "virtual virtualization", I don't know how to call this.
+Might be only of interest for people, who do know perl.

+Just one explanation, it is possible in perl, to create (also virtual) closures on the fly, globally available.

 I applied some rules of the analytical philosphy, did study "Erlanger Konstruktivismus" in Erlangen back then, and wrote a recursive brute force attack.